anmol098/waka-readme-stats/README.md

 1. You need to update the markdown file(.md) with 2 comments.
 You can refer [here](#update-your-readme) for updating it.
 2. You'll need a WakaTime API Key.
 You can get that from your WakaTime Account Settings
-    - You can refer [here](#new-to-wakatime), if you're new to WakaTime
+    - You can refer [here](#new-to-wakatime), if you're new to WakaTime.
-3. You'll need a GitHub API Token with `repo` and `user` scope from [here](https://github.com/settings/tokens) if you're running the action to get commit metrics
+3. You'll need a GitHub API Token with `repo` and `user` scope from [here](https://github.com/settings/tokens) if you're running the action to get commit metrics.
+   - You can use [this](#profile-repository) example to work it out.
+> [!NOTE]
-   > enabling the `repo` scope seems **DANGEROUS**<br/>
+> Enabling the `repo` scope seems **DANGEROUS**, \
-   > but this GitHub Action only accesses your commit timestamp and lines of code added or deleted in repository you contributed.
+> but this GitHub Action only accesses your commit timestamps and the number of lines of code added or deleted in repositories that you contributed to.
-   - You can use [this](#profile-repository) example to work it out
 4. You need to save the WakaTime API Key and the GitHub API Token in the repository secrets.
 You can find that in the Settings of your repository.
-Be sure to save those as the following.
+Be sure to save those as the following:
     - WakaTime API Key as `WAKATIME_API_KEY=<your wakatime API Key>`
-    - GitHub Personal Access Token as `GH_TOKEN=<your github access token>`
+    - GitHub Personal Access Token (PAT) as `GH_TOKEN=<your github access token>`
-5. You can enable and disable feature flags based on requirements.
+5. You can enable and disable feature flags based on your requirements.

-This Action will run everyday at 00.00 IST
+This GitHub Action can be set to run at any time you want using `cron`.
+See [Crontab.guru](https://crontab.guru/) and [this](https://crontab.cronhub.io/) website to generate `cron` expressions.

 ## Update your Readme